Pseudo-Periodic Natural Higgs Inflation: Cosmological Scale

-{\it Introduction.---} Early universe and Higgs physics are examples where scalar fields find a natural role to play in standard models (SM) of cosmology and particle physics.
+Early universe and Higgs physics are examples where scalar fields find a natural role to play in standard models of cosmology and particle physics.
 Since scalar fields can mimic the equation of state required for exponential expansion of the early universe, various types of scalar potentials have been proposed in inflationary cosmology.
-The simplest of these scenarios is provided by the slow-roll single field models with minimal kinetic terms \cite{encyc}.
-A good candidate for inflationary potential should have a small number of free parameters which serves as the first condition for a reliable model, and the primary example is the well studied quadratic, large field inflationary (LFI) potential $V = \hf m^2 \phi^2$.
+The simplest of these scenarios is provided by the slow-roll single-field models with minimal kinetic terms \cite{encyc}.
+A good candidate for an inflationary potential should have a small number of free parameters which serves as the first condition for a reliable model, and the primary example is the well studied quadratic, LFI potential having the form $V = \tfrac12 \, m^2 \phi^2$.